restsharp/RestSharp/docs/docs/usage/example.md

 }
 ```

 As we need to make a call to the token endpoint, we need our own short-lived instance of `RestClient`.
-Unlike the actual Twitter client, it will use the `HttpBasicAuthenticator` to send the API key and secret as the username and password.
+Unlike the actual Twitter client, it will use the `HttpBasicAuth` to send the API key and secret as the username and password.
 The client then gets disposed as we only use it once.

 Here we add a POST parameter `grant_type` with `client_credentials` as its value.
 At the moment, it's the only supported value.